Fredddi43/seedboxio-docker-downloader-raspberry/README.md

 * Visit $SEEDHOST/resilio and add that directory in Resilio Sync, copy the read-write secret.

-* Visit 0.0.0.0:8888 and setup a local folder for CompletedDownloads by clickong the "+", then "enter a link".
+* Visit 0.0.0.0:8888 (or your PI's IP if you're remote) and setup a local folder for CompletedDownloads by clicking the "+", then "enter a link".

 ## Configure Radarr: